Your Small Business Funding Options

 Secured Business Loan and Collateral-Based Options:

 These are considered debt financing and require some sort of collateral to secure a loan.
 The collateral can include your house, business, or stock portfolio, and is used to decrease the risk of the lender.
 Skip to Chapter 3: Secured Business Loan and Collateral-Based Options.

 Unsecured and Collateral-Free Loans:

 These funding options involve taking on debt to finance your business, but without securing that debt with collateral.
-This puts less risk on you but because they aren’t secured by collateral they typically come with a higher price tag.
+This puts less risk on you, but because they aren’t secured by collateral they typically come with a higher price tag.
 Skip to Chapter 4: Unsecured and Collateral-Free Loans.

-What we will cover for each funding option.
+What we'll cover for each funding option:

-What it is: The goal of this section is to give you a high-level understanding of how that funding option works.
+What it is.
+The goal of this section is to give you a high-level understanding of how that funding option works.